Summit Township, Butler County, Pennsylvania: Demographics

-There were 1,682 households, out of which 32.0% had children under the age of 18 living with them, 63.4% were married couples living together, 8.0% had a female householder with no husband present, and 24.5% were non-families.
-20.7% of all households were made up of individuals, and 8.0% had someone living alone who was 65 years of age or older.
+There were 1,682 households, out of which 32.0% had children under the age of eighteen living with them; 63.4% were married couples living together, 8.0% had a female householder with no husband present, and 24.5% were non-families.
+20.7% of all households were made up of individuals, and 8.0% had someone living alone who was sixty-five years of age or older.

 The average household size was 2.62 and the average family size was 3.04.

-In the township the population was spread out, with 28.3% under the age of 18, 7.5% from 18 to 24, 28.9% from 25 to 44, 22.7% from 45 to 64, and 12.6% who were 65 years of age or older.
-The median age was 36 years.
-For every 100 females, there were 115.6 males.
-For every 100 females age 18 and over, there were 100.8 males.
+Within the township, the population was spread out, with 28.3% of residents who were under the age of eighteen, 7.5% who were aged eighteen to twenty-four, 28.9% who were aged twenty-five to forty-four, 22.7% who were aged forty-five to sixty-four, and 12.6% who were sixty-five years of age or older.
+The median age was thirty-six years.

+For every one hundred females, there were 115.6 males.
+For every one hundred females who were aged eighteen or older, there were 100.8 males.

 The median income for a household in the township was $39,385, and the median income for a family was $45,696.
-Males had a median income of $31,502 versus $19,597 for females.
+Males had a median income of $31,502 compared with that of $19,597 for females.

 The per capita income for the township was $14,996.

-About 10.5% of families and 14.5% of the population were below the poverty line, including 21.9% of those under age 18 and 12.2% of those age 65 or over.
+Approximately 10.5% of families and 14.5% of the population were living below the poverty line, including 21.9% of those who were under the age of eighteen and 12.2% of those who were aged sixty-five or older.

+Education

+It is in the Butler Area School District.
+The district operates Summit Township Elementary School.
+Butler Area Intermediate High School and Butler Area Senior High School are the district's comprehensive secondary schools.